I had this question come in via LinkedIn.

 I’m a volleyball coach in England coaching junior players.
 I have boys and girls at U14s, u15s, U16s and u18s.
 I’m very conscious of injury prevention for our juniors and looking at warming up and cooling down before training and matches.
 Do you have any routines that maybe of use?
 Also taking into account the level of our players, any basic activities would be useful so we can assess mobility and develop over time.
 Hope you can help.

 In the post Are your warm-ups wasting valuable time?
 I speak to my feelings on what it makes sense to do to in warm-ups.
 The bottom line is that I want to spend as little time on things that don’t involve volleyball-specific activities as I can.
 This is especially true when there is limited practice time.
 I prefer to go right into some kind of light ball-handling (e.g. a pepper variation) and build the intensity.
 This is especially true for younger players who need to work on basic skills.

 Now, pre-match warm-ups are a slightly different situation.
 There you not only have the physical element, but also the mental.
+[Not that you don’t have a mental aspect to practice prep.
+It’s just different.]
 I talked about some ideas in that regard in this post.

 As for after practices or matches, this is the time players can work on flexibility via stretching.
 Stretching before activity, according to the research, has no impact on injury prevention.
 Using it to increase flexibility and mobility, though, helps both with prevention and improved performance.

 Here too you run into the issue of time and frequency.
 If you only practice once or twice a week, then stretching after your sessions isn’t enough.
 It needs to be more of an every day sort of thing for your athletes.
 That means they have to do it on their own.
 I wish you luck getting them to do that!